scurid-inc/docs/docs/blog-microscurid.md

 ### 2. Preparation on the Scurid App

+Before running the server, we need to fill in our certificate info in `config.yaml`.

 We need to run the server first in root mode.
 You should get the following logs.

 ```